 Generations homeschool curriculum likes to make lots of updates.

-This is important especially because they’re a new curriculum that’s receiving feedback as they go.
+This is especially important because they’re a new curriculum receiving feedback as they go.

 For their Literature curriculum, they typically make yearly updates as needed.